Phase diagram of a ferromagnetic semiconductor. The origin of superparamagnetism: Heat capacity

+In the same way as for magnetic susceptibility, we find the average exchange energy per spin and the heat capacity by means of numerical integration.

-The figure \ref{heat} shows the heat capacity in coordinates ($t, \beta$), the white line is also the position of the maximum.
+Figure \ref{heat} shows the heat capacity in coordinates ($t, \beta$).
 It is noteworthy that, in contrast to the magnetic susceptibility, the maximum of the heat capacity is close to $t =1$ and constant in low magnetic fields.
-At the point $\beta = \beta_c$ the heat capacity maximum abruptly starts to depend on $\beta$ and decreases.
-At high fields, it shifts towards high temperatures, as the maximum of magnetic susceptibility.
+In the region of high values of $\chi_2$ the heat capacity has a narrow cusp which gradually disappears in magnetic fields $\beta > \beta_c$.
+At high fields, the maximum of the heat capacity shifts towards high temperatures, as the maximum of magnetic susceptibility.